M27113/Fraud-Detection-Project/README.md

-# Fraud-Detection-Project
+# Fraud Detection Project

-## Project Overview
+## Overview

-This project focuses on developing a machine learning model to detect fraudulent transactions in a large financial dataset (~6.3 million records).
-The objective is to build a model that can identify suspicious activity, minimize false positives, and provide actionable insights for prevention strategies.
+This project aims to develop a machine learning model to detect fraudulent transactions in a financial dataset.
+The goal is to identify suspicious activities and provide actionable insights for prevention strategies.

-The workflow covers:
+## Dataset

+The dataset used in this project contains transaction records with features such as transaction amount, account balances, and transaction type.
+It is sourced from [Google Drive](https://drive.google.com/uc?export=download&id=1VNpyNkGxHdskfdTNRSjjyNa5qC9u0JyV).

+## Objectives

-- Data cleaning and preprocessing
+- Perform data cleaning and preprocessing.
-- Exploratory data analysis (EDA)
+- Conduct exploratory data analysis (EDA).
-- Feature engineering and selection
+- Engineer relevant features.
-- Model training and evaluation
+- Develop and evaluate a machine learning model.
-- Interpretation and actionable recommendations
+- Provide insights and recommendations.

 ---